oVirt/infra-docs/docs/Phoenix_Lab/OpenShift.markdown

 Troubleshooting certificate renewal
 -----------------------------------

-The controller runs as a pod in the "acme" namespace.
+The controller runs as a pod in the `acme` namespace.
 In case of issues ensure that the pod is running and review its logs for further information.